 The Decline of Mughal Arts under Aurangzeb

-Maya M. Tola 4 June 2020 min Read
+Maya M. Tola 7 September 2023 min Read

 Muḥī al-Dīn Muḥammad was the sixth man to ascend to the Mughal throne and the last of the strong Mughal rulers.
-He was a notable expansionist under whom the Mughal empire ruled almost all of the Indian subcontinent.
+He was a notable expansionist under whom the Mughal Empire ruled almost all of the Indian subcontinent.
 On the throne, he was known as Aurangzeb (Persian for “Ornament of the Throne”) or Alamgir (conqueror of the World).
 Unfortunately, what he possessed in military prowess, he lacked in open-mindedness.
 His fanaticism and tyrannical tendencies marked the beginning of the slow decline of the golden Mughal reign and of the arts.

 Period of Decline